j-bresson/SDIF-Edit/README.md

 For additional info, or to cite this work:

-  * J. Bresson and C. Agon: SDIF Sound Description Data Representation and Manipulation in Computer Assisted Composition]].
+  * J. Bresson and C. Agon: SDIF Sound Description Data Representation and Manipulation in Computer Assisted Composition.
 Proceedings of the International Computer Music Conference (ICMC'04), University of Miami, USA, 2004. [[PDF]](https://hal.archives-ouvertes.fr/hal-01161261)

 ---------